An open API service indexing awesome lists of open source software.

 JSON representation

-A blazingly fast multi-language serialization framework powered by JIT and zero-copy.
+A blazingly fast multi-language serialization framework for idiomatic domain objects, schema IDL, and cross-language data exchange.

 Awesome Lists containing this project